Celarius/nofuzz-tutorial-blog-api/readme.md

 # Nofuzz Blog Tutorial
-This is a tutorial on how to make a REST API application using the Nofuzz framework.
+This is a tutorial will show how to make a Blog system REST API using the Nofuzz framework.

 The result of this tutorial is a number of endpoints, complete with middleware, authentication and reading & writing to the databases.